MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/leaderboards.md

 In your title code, `StatisticManager.DoWork()` should be used to handle all incoming Statistic Manager events, and not just for leaderboards.

 > [!NOTE]
-> In order to retrieve the `LeaderboardResultEventArgs` you will need to cast the `StatisticEvent.EventArgs` as a `LeaderboardResultEventArgs` variable.
+> To retrieve the `LeaderboardResultEventArgs`, cast the `StatisticEvent.EventArgs` as a `LeaderboardResultEventArgs` variable.

 ### 5. Retrieve more leaderboard data

-In order to retrieve later pages of leaderboard data, use the `LeaderboardResult.HasNext` property and the `LeaderboardResult.GetNextQuery()` function to retrieve the `LeaderboardQuery`, which will bring you the next page of data:
+To retrieve later pages of leaderboard data, use the `LeaderboardResult.HasNext` property and the `LeaderboardResult.GetNextQuery()` function to retrieve the `LeaderboardQuery`, which will bring you the next page of data:

 ```csharp
 while (leaderboardResult.HasNext)